-For the two Hawkesbury-Nepean extraction management units, the LTAAELs for the non-WaterNSW licences are limited to the average annual extraction from July 1993 to June 1999 (under the Water Act 1912, entitlement plus native title and domestic and stock basic landholder rights, and licences for tidal pool extraction).86 For the other extraction management units in the plan area, the LTAAEL for the non-WaterNSW licences are limited to the share components of all access licences, native title and domestic and stock basic landholder rights and licences for tidal pool extraction at the commencement of the Plan.87 WaterNSW has separate LTAAELs for each extraction management unit in the plan area where they hold licences.
+For the two Hawkesbury-Nepean extraction management units, the LTAAELs for the non-WaterNSW licences are limited to the average annual extraction from July 1993 to June 1999 (under the Water Act 1912, entitlement plus native title and domestic and stock basic landholder rights, and licences for tidal pool extraction).
+For the other extraction management units in the plan area, the LTAAEL for the non-WaterNSW licences are limited to the share components of all access licences, native title and domestic and stock basic landholder rights and licences for

+Document No: D20/2692 Status: Final Page 33 of 141 Version: 1.0 tidal pool extraction at the commencement of the Plan.87 WaterNSW has separate LTAAELs for each extraction management unit in the plan area where they hold licences.

-85 Basic landholder rights as per Clause 20 of the Surface Water Plan and licenced entitlement based on data provided by WaterNSW, 18 October 2019.
+Basic landholder rights as per Clause 20 of the Surface Water Plan and licenced entitlement based on data provided by WaterNSW, 18 October 2019.

-86 Summarised from Clause 41 in the Surface Water Plan.
+Summarised from Clause 41 in the Surface Water Plan.